 Several top-selling drugs for the treatment for type 2 diabetes have been linked to cancer in the past ten years.

-In June of 2011, researchers with the French Medicines Agency discovered data showing use of the drug Actos could increase risks for bladder cancer by 40 percent.
+In June of 2011, researchers with the French Medicines Agency discovered data showing use of the drugcould increase risks for bladder cancer by 40 percent.
 The FDA followed in September 2011 with a warning for U.S. consumers of the same cancer risk.

 The drug was subsequently banned in France and Germany.
 Then, in May of 2012, additional research published in the British Medical Journal showed that use of Actos for longer than a year could lead to a 83% higher rate of bladder cancer.

 Beginning in 2007, the FDA warned of an increased risk of pancreatitis in patients taking incretin mimetic drugs like Januvia and Byetta.
 Then, in 2011, research from UCLA found the drugs may be associated with a nearly 3-fold increase in the risk of pancreatic cancer.